Un experimento de demostraci\'on formal de un teorema de nivel intermedio en \'algebra (Formalizing the proof of an intermediate-level algebra theorem -- An experiment): Primitivity and maximal subgroups

-One of the first treatises on group theory is that of \cite{Jordan-1870}.
-Then groups were “permutation groups”, permuting letters, (henceforth algebraic expressions on these letters), or, since the connection with the Galois theory of equations was explicit, roots of a polynomial equation.
-It had been observed that the symmetric group on $n$~letters is $n$-fold transitive --- almost by definition, given two systems of distinct elements in $\{1,\dots,n\}$, $x_1,\dots,x_n$ and $y_1,\dots,y_n$, say, there is a permutation~$g$ such that $g\cdot x_i=y_i$ for all~$i$, and $g$ is even unique.
-Only slightly less obvious was the fact that the alternating group on $n$~letters is $(n-2)$-fold transitive: given distinct systems $x_1,\dots,x_{n-2}$ and $y_1,\dots,y_{n-2}$, there are two permutations~$g$ such that $g\cdot x_i=y_i$ for all~$i$, one is even and the other is of the form $(a\,b) g$, where $a,b$ are the two elements of~$\{1,\dots,n\}$ not in $\{y_1,\dots,y_{n-2}\}$.
 It had also been observed that beyond these two cases, a permutation subgroup on $n$~letters has to act much less transitively and 19th century mathematicians proved many theorems that aimed at quantifying this limit.
 For example, Mathieu had proved that unless it contains the alternating group, a subgroup of~$\mathfrak S_n$ isn't $n/2$-fold transitive, while \citet{Jordan-1872a} proved that it isn't $m$-fold transitive if $n-m$ is a prime number $>2$.

 As explained in~\cite{Cameron-1981}, once the classification of simple finite groups had been achieved, it could be checked on the list that a 6-fold transitive subgroup of $\mathfrak S_n$ must be symmetric or alternating.